-- Arctic Institute of North America, a nonprofit organization controlled by the University, operates under the authority of the Act of the Federal Parliament (910 George VI, Chapter 45) to initiate, encourage and support northern research and to advance the study of arctic conditions. - University Technologies Group, a group of entities operating to facilitate the transfer of intellectual property from the University to private business, thereby commercializing the scientific innovations of University researchers. - University of Calgary Properties Group Ltd. ("UCPG"), is the sole trustee of University District Trust and University Innovation Quarter Trust. - University Innovation Quarter Trust ("UIQT"), a trust created to operate, manage, and develop University Innovation Quarter lands (previously named University Research Park) to support an innovation ecosystem on behalf of the University.
+- Arctic Institute of North America, a nonprofit organization controlled by the University, operates under the authority of the Act of the Federal Parliament (910 George VI, Chapter 45) to initiate, encourage and support northern research and to advance the study of arctic conditions. - University Technologies Group, a group of entities operating to facilitate the transfer of intellectual property from the University to private business, thereby commercializing the scientific innovations of University researchers. - University of Calgary Properties Group Ltd. ("UCPG"), is the sole trustee of University District Trust ("UDT") and University Innovation Quarter Trust ("UIQT"). - University Innovation Quarter Trust ("UIQT"), a trust created to operate, manage, and develop University Innovation Quarter lands (previously named University Research Park) to support an innovation ecosystem on behalf of the University.

-Proportionate consolidation is used to record the University's share of the following partnerships:

-- Tri-University Meson Facility (7.14% interest) a joint venture with thirteen other universities to operate a subatomic physics research facility. - Western Canadian Universities Marine Sciences Society (20% interest) a partnership with five other universities to provide research infrastructure in the marine sciences for its member universities and the worldwide scientific community.

-All partnership inter-entity accounts and transactions between these organizations are eliminated upon consolidation.
-These partnerships are not material to the University's consolidated financial statements; therefore, separate condensed financial information is not presented.
+Proportionate consolidation is used to record the University's share of Western Canadian Universities Marine Sciences Society ("WCUMSS") (20% interest), a partnership with five other universities to provide research infrastructure in the marine sciences for its member universities and the worldwide scientific community.
+All partnership inter-entity accounts and transactions between WCUMSS and the University are eliminated upon consolidation.
+This partnership is not material to the University's consolidated financial statements; therefore, separate condensed financial information is not presented.